Home » Recipes » Miscellaneous » Vanilla Simmer Pot with Chai

 Vanilla Simmer Pot with Chai

-A vanilla simmer pot recipe with black tea and chai-inspired whole spices.
-Heated in a pot on the stovetop, this cinnamon vanilla simmer pot offers a natural alternative to air fresheners, candles, and potpourri.
+My vanilla simmer pot with chai blends black tea with classic chai spices like cardamom, ginger, black pepper, cinnamon, and cloves for a warm, inviting fragrance that lasts for hours and smells exactly like a hot mug of vanilla chai tea.
+Heated in a large pot on the stovetop, this chai-inspired simmer pot offers a natural alternative to air fresheners, candles, and potpourri.

 Vanilla simmer pot sitting on a striped tea towel